-In addition to a careful selection of predictive auxiliary variables and their high-order interaction terms for the outcome modeling, we recommend incorporating a flexible function form of estimated inclusion probabilities as a predictor to borrow information across cells.
+The inclusion probabilities can be predicted by solicited auxiliary variables for all population units under the quasi-randomization assumption of inclusion into the nonprobability sample.
+We recommend incorporating a flexible function form of estimated inclusion probabilities as a predictor to borrow information across cells, in addition to carefully selecting predictive auxiliary variables and their high-order interaction terms for the outcome modeling.
 This will improve the outcome model fitting and facilitate robustness under the assumption of homogeneous poststratification cells.
-We develop an integrated MRP by adding estimated inclusion probabilities as predictors in the outcome models and predicting all population cells with known population cell sizes.
+To this end, we propose an integrated MRP approach, MRP-INT, which adds estimated inclusion probabilities as predictors in the outcome model and predicts all population cells using known population cell sizes.
 MRP-INT combines quasi-randomization and superpopulation modeling, and involves constructing three main models under the data integration framework.

 {\bf 1.
-The cell sizes}: assume that the respondents within poststratification cell $j$ are independently and quasi-randomly sampled from the population cell cases,
+Cell sizes}: assume that the respondents within poststratification cell $j$ are independently and quasi-randomly sampled from the population cell cases,